kukas/bachelor-thesis/poznamky/datasety.md

 - The annotations were created by five annotators, all of which were musicians and had at least a bachelor’s degree in music.
 Each annotation was evaluated by one annotator and validated by another.
 The annotator/validator pairs were randomized to make the final annotations as unbiased as possible.

 ## MDB-synth
-In this paper we propose a frame- work for automatically generating continuous f0 annota- tions without requiring manual refinement: the estimate of a pitch tracker is used to drive an analysis/synthesis pipeline which produces a synthesized version of the track
+In this paper we propose a framework for automatically generating continuous f0 annotations without requiring manual refinement: the estimate of a pitch tracker is used to drive an analysis/synthesis pipeline which produces a synthesized version of the track
 - potenciálně řeší problém s datasety automatickým generováním dat z multitracků
     - nicméně není zveřejněný kód
     - syntetické stemy zní divně